ddutta-stack/AI_PHI_identifier_NER/README.md

 # AI_PHI_identifier_NER
-This will be used to see if the comments or Q&A section has any PHI or other sensitive information
+This will be used to see if the comments or Q&A section has any PHI or other sensitive information.
+User ned to enter details in the textbox after runnign the code and user will be notified for any violatons in the data